T117m/sca/README.md

 - [x] Add width and height flags
 - [x] Add fullscreen
-- [ ] Add ability to launch multiple automata with different rulestrings
+- [ ] ~~Add ability to launch multiple automata with different rulestrings~~ Not planned as raylib does not support multiple windows and simulating them internally is too big of an abstraction for this project
 - [ ] Add some kind of random noise generation
 - [ ] Add pause/resume
 - [ ] Add editing